r70569319-sudo/daily-security-log/week-01-linux-administration/week-01-linux-administration/day-01/README.md

 ## 🧠 What I Learned

-1. Linux file system root `/` se start hota hai aur har directory ka apna specific purpose hai (`/etc` for config, `/bin` for binaries, etc.)
+1. Linux file system start from root `/`  and each directory have its own specific purpose (`/etc` for config, `/bin` for binaries, etc.)
-2. Linux case-sensitive hai — `File.txt` aur `file.txt` alag hain.
+2. Linux is case-sensitive — `File.txt` and `file.txt` are different.
-3. `ls -la` hidden files bhi dikhata hai (jo `.` se start hoti hain).
+3. `ls -la` shows hidden files (which starts from `.`).
-4. Bandit Level 1 mein `-` (dash) filename ko `cat ./-` se padha jata hai kyunke `-` ko command flag samjha jata hai.
+4. In Bandit Level 1 `-` (dash) filename reads with the help of `cat ./-` because `-` treat as a command flag.
-5. Permissions numbers mein hoti hain: r=4, w=2, x=1.
-Isliye 755 = rwxr-xr-x.
+5. Permissions set in the form of numbers: r=4, w=2, x=1. that's why 755 = rwxr-xr-x.

 ---

 ## ⚠️ Challenges Faced

-- Bandit Level 1 mein `-` filename se confuse hua.
-Solution: `cat ./-` use kiya.
+-In Bandit Level 1 confused with `-` filename.
+Solution: Use `cat ./-`.
-- `ls -la` ke columns samajhne mein thoda time laga (permissions, links, owner, group, size, date, name).
+-Understanding the columns of `ls -la` was time taking (permissions, links, owner, group, size, date, name).

 ---